Cashu-TS - v4.0.0-rc3

 • If public API changed: run npm run api:update and commit /etc/cashu-ts.api.md

-If you want the installer behavior or hook internals, see the Hooks section in DEVELOPER.md.
+If you want more detail on the hook behavior, see the Hooks section in DEVELOPER.md.

 This project uses API-Extractor in CI.
 For details on npm run api:check and npm run api:update and the correct workflow for updating API reports, see DEVELOPER.md.